omeka/omeka-s-enduser/docs/modules/customvocab.md

 Click the Add a New Vocab button in the upper right-hand corner of the window.

-The Add Cusom Vocab page has three fields: Label, Language, and Terms.
+The Add Cusom Vocab page has four fields: Label, Language, Items, and Terms.

 ![Add Custom Vocab with data entered in the label and terms fields](../modules/modulesfiles/customVocab_add.png)

 - *Label* a name for the vocabulary, which you will use to find it when adding to a resource template.
-- *Language* (optional) of the vocab using the [ISO 639-1 language code.](http://www.iso.org/iso/language_codes)/
+- *Language* (optional) of the vocab using the [ISO 639-1 language code.](http://www.iso.org/iso/language_codes)

+You can set the controlled vocabulary terms either to a list of existing items or to a list of entered terms:
+- *Items* offers a drop-down of Item Sets in your Omeka S installation.
+Choosing one of these will create a custom vocab populated by items from that item set.
+When used, the property is populated as an Omeka Resource, not text.
 - *Terms* for the custom vocab, one word or phrase per line.
+This populates the property as text.

 Hit submit to save changes.